theqmaninfinity/TDC-with-FPGA/README.md

 The design combines a synchronous coarse counter with asynchronous fine-time measurement using FPGA carry-chain delay lines.
 The prototype was implemented and experimentally tested on physical Zynq-7020 hardware, with statistical **code-density calibration** used to characterize the delay-line bins.

+You can download the files from this link: https://iutbox.iut.ac.ir/index.php/s/D2rziXz6L2zrsSW
 ---

 ## Table of Contents